-The Department of Premier and Cabinet will provide further information on any future section 47C proposal with the First Peoples of the Millewa-Mallee via this website as information becomes available.
+The Department of Premier and Cabinet will provide further information on any future section 47C proposal with the First Peoples of the Millewa-Mallee via the Victorian Government Public Notices website at the relevant time.

 We acknowledge the Traditional Owners of Country throughout Victoria and pay our respect to them, their culture, and their Elders past and present.